Crusoe Kuningbal: Legacy

 Kuningbal's artistic legacy continues through the work of his sons, Owen and Crusoe, both of whom have become leading sculptures in the region.
 His sons' continue to carve mimih statues that can reach up to four meters high.
-His stylistic innovations, particularly those in the carving of mimic figures, have now been adopted and expanded by a younger generation of Kuninjku artists.
+His stylistic carving innovations have been adopted and expanded by a younger generation of Kuninjku artists.

 His son, Crusoe Kurddal, adapted his father's mimih carving tradition for broader commercial and exhibition audiences.
 This intergenerational transition is described as central to the continued success of Kuninjku sculptural arts.
-Kurdaal is also known to be a proficient dancer and uses his own physical movements to capture the antics of the mimih spirits.
+Kurddal is also known to be a proficient dancer and uses his physical movements to capture the antics of the mimih spirits.
 Owen Yalandja, his other son, is known to perform songs that have been passed down from his father.
 Once a song man has died, their songs can only be sung by their sons.
-Both Kurdaal and Yalandja are known to be leaders in innovation in sculpture, as with their father.
+Both Kurddal and Yalandja are known to be leaders in innovation in sculpture.

 Over half of Kuninjku artists surveyed in the early 2000s, including Kuningbal's sons, cited his influence as the reason they continue to work with B. diversifolius and focus on mimih figures.

-Kuningbal’s legacy lives not only through his sons but also through a broader kin network of painters who developed distinctive regionals tyles at outstations like Mumeka and Milmilngkan.
-These localized “schools” of bark paintingreflect a combination of inherited techniques and personal innovation.
+Kuningbal’s legacy lives not only through his sons but also through a broader kin network of painters who developed distinctive regional styles at outstations like Mumeka and Milmilngkan.
+These localized “schools” of bark painting reflect a combination of inherited techniques and personal innovation.